-With green hydrogen as the connecting piece, green electricity can be transformed into a transportation fuel, or as feedstock in industrial processes, where currently no climate neutral alternatives exist.
-This means that in the future, green hydrogen and derived fuels, such as green ammonia, will allow us to put wind power into the fuel tank of a container ship.
-Hydrogen can thus greatly expand the decarbonization potential of renewable energy sources.
+With green hydrogen as the bridge, green electricity can be transformed into a transportation fuel, or as feedstock in industrial processes, where currently no climate-neutral alternatives exist.
+Green hydrogen and derived fuels, such as green ammonia, will allow us to put wind power into the fuel tank of a container ship.
+In this way, hydrogen can significantly extend the decarbonization potential of renewable energy sources.

-Producing all of this hydrogen with green energy will thus help to significantly reduce emissions.
-And going beyond that, green hydrogen is also able to replace fossil fuels in the transportation sector.
-The future market for this simple molecule is gigantic.
+Producing all of this hydrogen with green energy will help to substantially reduce emissions.
+The future market for this tiny molecule is huge.

 Andreas Nauen, Siemens Gamesa CEO

 Siemens Gamesa and Siemens Energy are joining forces to kickstart a new era of offshore green hydrogen production that will power a cleaner future.

 Together, they are developing an innovative solution that fully integrates an electrolyzer into an offshore wind turbine as a single synchronized system to directly produce green hydrogen.